 Generating a Mnemonic

-Krux supports creating 12 and 24-word BIP-39 mnemonic seed phrases.
-Since generating true entropy is challenging, especially with an embedded device, we recommend outsourcing entropy generation using dice rolls.
+Krux supports creating 12 and 24-word BIP39 mnemonic seed phrases using random bits, also known as entropy.
+Generating true entropy is challenging, especially for an embedded device, so we recommend outsourcing entropy generation using dice rolls.
 However, it is also possible to randomly pick words (e.g., SeedPicker) or use the camera as a source of entropy to quickly create a mnemonic.

-At the start screen, after selecting New Mnemonic, you will be taken to a second menu where you can choose to create a mnemonic via the camera, words, rolls of a D6 (standard six-sided die), or a D20 (20-sided die).
+At the start screen, select New Mnemonic, and choose between camera, words, rolls of a D6 (standard six-sided die), or a D20 (20-sided die).

 (Experimental!)
 Choose between 12, 24 words or double mnemonic, then take a random picture and Krux will generate a mnemonic from the hash of the image bytes.